Ahnd6474/Cell-counting/README.md

 ```

 > **Note:** Use an actual microscope capture (JPG or PNG).
 The repository ships
-> raster exemplars in `docs/assets/`; the SVG files only embed the imagery as
+> raster exemplars directly in `docs/assets/` so you can reference the same
-> documentation-friendly previews.
+> PNG/JPG examples used throughout the documentation.

 ### Inference helpers